lagerloef/Proyecto_ReactJs/README.md

 # CompuTienda
-This is a Project ReactJs E-Commerce solution for your Company!
+This is my final Project ReactJs E-Commerce solution for Coder House Academy!
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts